-The infected patients are usually asymptomatic however, migration through the lung may cause esinophilic pneumonia.
+The infected patients are usually asymptomatic however, migration through the lung may cause eosinophilic pneumonia.
 Moreover, the adult worms cause mechanical obstruction to the intestinal lumen or may penetrate and obstruct the common bile duct leading to obstructive jaundice (Courvoisier sign if painless).

 Identification of the long hyperechoic structure within the intestinal lumen with hypoechoic center (representing the worm alimentary tract) is highly suggestive.

 Dilated CBD harbors a long curved hyperdense stucture with central hypodensity.
-Within the intestine they appear as filling defect within the contrast in the lumen.
+Within the intestine they appear as a filling defect within the contrast in the lumen.